howard8888/workspace/README.md

 * **Locality of reasoning:** everything needed to “expand” a node is on that node.

 * **Simple persistence:** the snapshot is a direct dump of each binding’s edges.
-  The trade-off is that reverse lookups (who points _to_ `bK`?) require scanning or a small auxiliary index; in practice we only need forward edges for planning.
+  The trade-off is that reverse lookups (who points _to_ `bK`?) require scanning or a small auxiliary index, in practice we only need forward edges for planning.

 ***Q&A to help you learn this section***